Camille d'Hostun, duc de Tallard: Military career

-Tallard was granted a commission in the French army at the age of 15.
+Tallard was granted a commission in the French Royal Army at the age of 15.
 He later served under the prince de Condé in the Netherlands, and from 1674, under Turenne in Alsace.
 He was promoted maréchal de camp in 1678, and served in the Nine Years' War (1688–1697).

 His friendship with King Louis XIV ensured a position of authority.
 After the war he served for two years as ambassador to the Court of St. James's, where his exceptional knowledge of European political affairs proved highly valuable.
 When King James II died in September 1701, King Louis recognised James's son as his successor to the throne of England.
 Consequently, King William III expelled Tallard from London in 1702.

 Tallard's military career reached its height during the War of the Spanish Succession.
 On 7 September 1703 the Duke of Burgundy and Tallard took the town of Breisach.
 Tallard proceeded to attack Landau in mid October.
 A relief force under the Prince of Hesse-Kassel (or Hesse-Cassel) was roundly defeated by Tallard's force at the Battle of Speyerbach on 15 November.
 As a result, Landau fell two days later.
 Shortly after, Tallard was created Marshal of France.

 In 1704, Tallard was sent to reinforce Maximilian II Emanuel's and Marshal Marsin's Franco-Bavarian army on the Danube, which was under threat from the Duke of Marlborough's and Prince Eugene's allied army.
 Tallard set out on 1 July from Strasbourg, but although the six day siege of Villingen proved abortive, (abandoned on 22 July), the French Marshal was able to bring 34,000 men through the Black Forest, reaching Ulm on 5 August.